using Pumas

 - Is the VPC misspecified?
 Just as binned VPCs require appropriate binning, the binless VPC has aggregation of similar data points by use of local regression.
 We can try to vary the

-parameter to see if deviating from the default value of2
+bandwidthparameter to see if deviating from the default value of2

-as expected.
+However, in the original plot we saw that the black curve went down to a small value at :time == 0.0 as expected.
 The problem highlights something that is true for all VPCs and should always be kept in mind.
 We are aggregating data across time and covariate differences, so it is not always easy to know what the VPC curve “should” look like when the scenarios become complex.
 Here, we felt comfortable concluding that the first VPC did not invalidate our fit because we don’t think any subjects should start with positive values of the drug in plasma, but it may not always be easy to say if the VPC or the fit is the reason for an apparent indication of misspecification.

-4.6 Changing to Time-After-Dose (tad
+4.6 Changing to Time-After-Dose (tad)

-= vpc(foce_fit; covariates = [:tad], stratify_by = [:dosenum]) my_vpc_sex
+my_vpc_sex = vpc(foce_fit; covariates = [:tad], stratify_by = [:dosenum])[ Info: Continuous VPC

 Visual Predictive Check